Understanding the different types of intelligence: IQ, EQ, SQ and AQ

 In this article, we will look at the different types of intelligence, learn more about whether IQ is more important than EQ, SQ and AQ, and find out how parents can incorporate social and emotional development into their child’s education

-Meaning of IQ, SQ, EQ and AQ
+The meaning of IQ, SQ, EQ and AQ

-• Intelligence Quotient or commonly referred to as IQ measures a person’s level of comprehension.
+• Intelligence Quotient (IQ) or commonly referred to as IQ measures a person’s level of comprehension.
 This is usually assessed through an IQ assessment that tests a person’s ability to solve mathematical equations, memorise things, identify patterns and recall lessons.

-• Social Quotient (SQ) or Social Intelligence refers to one’s ability to interact and communicate with others with empathy and assertiveness.
+• Social Quotient (SQ) or Social intelligence, refers to one’s ability to interact and communicate with others with empathy and assertiveness.
 This includes a person’s ability to build a network of friends and maintain it over a long period of time.

 • Adversity Quotient (AQ) refers to one’s ability to overcome challenges or adversity.
 When faced with troubles, the Adversity Quotient considers who will give up, who will abandon their family, and who will contemplate suicide.